• Skip to Content

 The department is well-equipped with instrumentation, both shared and in individual faculty research laboratories, to perform modern chemical research.
 The Departmental Instrumentation Facility houses the following pieces of major instrumentation:

-• Bruker Avance 400 MHz FT-NMR spectrometers (2), one located in the Instrumentation Facility in Remsen Hall and the other on the first floor of the new chemistry building.
+• Bruker Avance 400 MHz FT-NMR spectrometers (2), one located in the Instrumentation Facility in Remsen Hall and the other on the first floor of the New Chemistry Building.

 • Bruker Avance 300 MHz FT-NMR spectrometer.